varsha815/AzureLingo/README.md

 4. Cloud-powered performance: AzureLingo takes advantage of Azure's cloud infrastructure, providing fast and efficient translation services with minimal latency.

 5. History tracking: The app keeps track of translation history, allowing users to review their past translations and easily access previously translated text.

+### Version:
+1. Translate service in 5 languages.
+2. History of translation.